uezekiel-mufin/newBankist/README.md

 -CSS

 ## How to use

 - The bankist app lets users to carry out financial transactions within themselves.
 - You can send money to any registered user, you can borrow loan , and you can even close down your account at will.
+- Login with any of the acc details and transact with the other accounts using their username .
+- you can also login to the other accounts to see the details of transactions you performed with them.